iExecBlockchainComputing/documentation/for-workers/manage-a-pool-of-workers.md

 {% hint style="warning" %}

-1. Do not publish order with the `tee`,`scone` and `gramine` tag bits enabled.
-Such an order could match a TEE Gramine task with a Standard dataset and a TEE Scone request.
-This would produce an unpredictable behavior.
+1. Do not publish workerpool orders with a tag value out of the specified list.
+Such an order could produce undesirable and unpredictable behaviors.
+The [iExec SDK](../for-developers/toolbox/iexec-sdk.md) implements all required preflight checks to avoid erroneous orders publishing.
 2. Currently, TEE workflow do not support tasks replication on several workers.
-TEE workerpool orders must be published with `trust` value equal to `0` or `1`.
+TEE workerpool orders must be published with `trust` value equal to `1`.

 {% endhint %}

-When you are happy with your `workerpoolorder` sign it and publish it
+As soon as your `ẁorkerpoolorder` complies to your requirements, you must sign it and you may publish it.

 ```bash
 iexec order sign --workerpool && iexec order publish --workerpool